chazlarson/Media-Scripts/Plex/README.md

 ONLY_CURRENT=1
 RETAIN_KOMETA_OVERLAID_IMAGES=0
 ```
-Then nothing will be retained for items with overlaid posters.  `grab-all-posters` will download the current art, find that it has an overlay, delete it, then go to the next movie/show.
+Then nothing will be retained for items with overlaid posters.  `grab_all_posters` will download the current art, find that it has an overlay, delete it, then go to the next movie/show.

 Similarly:
 ```